Malachov/Awesome-python-md-documentation-cheatsheet/readme.md

     Create file called .gitignore
-    Filed defined here will be ignored with version controll
+    Filed defined here will be ignored with version controll But it must be first ignored, than created, otherwise it will not work

     # Comments must beginn on new line !!!